-(d) Response Protocol to CDOT and the Public.
-The PIM shall conform to Table 626-1 in responding to correspondence from stakeholders and the public: Table 626-1
+- (v) Maps and Graphics.
+The PIM shall develop maps, detour maps and graphics for use in Public Information Collateral. - (c) Response Protocol to CDOT and the Public.
+The PIM shall follow Table 626-1 in responding to correspondence from stakeholders and the public:

+Table 626-1